Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Fairlie (rest stop)

-Fairlie is a little town less than an hour from Tekapo.
+Fairlie is a small town less than an hour from Tekapo.
 The Fairlie Bakehouse is a famous bakery selling handmade pastries.
-I’ve only made it there once but can honestly say it was one of the best pies I’ve had in New Zealand.
+I’ve only been there once, but I can honestly say it was one of the best pies I’ve had in New Zealand.

 Lake Tekapo